Skip to main content

 Working off-campus without prior authorization is a violation of your immigration status and could result in termination of your visa status, bars against re-entering the U.S., and serious consequences for future visa applications.

-The primary purpose of the J-1 visa is an exchange relationship between the visitors' home country and the United States.
-The Form DS-2019 is the principal document that verifies your legal status within the United States.
-The form contains a machine-readable section that will be used for visa applications at a U.S. Consulate or Embassy abroad and while entering or exiting the United States.
+The primary purpose of the J-1 visa status is to establish an exchange relationship between the visitors' home country and the United States.
+The Form DS-2019 is the document that allows an individual to obtain J-1 status in the United States.

 J-1 Exchange Visitors at Bentley include exchange students (studying for a semester or academic year based on an exchange agreement between Bentley and your home university), degree-seeking students (studying in the U.S. for the entirety of their degree), and J-1 scholars (including short and long-term research scholars and post-doctoral fellows).